Otto von Bismarck: Memorials

-Bismarck: memory and myth
+Memory and myth

 Bismarck was the most memorable figure in Germany down to the 1930s.
 The dominant memory was the great hero of the 1860s, who defeated all enemies, especially France, and unified Germany to become the most powerful military and diplomatic force in the world.
 Of course, there were no monuments celebrating Bismarck's devotion to the cause of European peace after 1871.
 But there were other German memories.
 His fellow Junkers were disappointed, as Prussia after 1871 became swallowed up and dominated by the German Empire.
 Liberal intellectuals, few in number but dominant in the universities and business houses, celebrated his achievement of the national state, a constitutional monarchy, and the rule of law, forestalling revolution and marginalising radicalism.
 Social Democrats and labour leaders had always been his target, and he remained their bête noire.
 Catholics could not forget the Kulturkampf and remained distrustful.
 Especially negative were the Poles who hated his Germanisation programs.

 Robert Gerwarth shows that the Bismarck myth, built up predominantly during his years of retirement and even more stridently after his death, proved a powerful rhetorical and ideological tool.
 The myth made him out to be a dogmatic ideologue and ardent nationalist when, in fact, he was ideologically flexible.
 Gerwarth argues that this constructed memory of Bismarck played a central role between 1918 and the early 1930s as an antidemocratic myth in Germany's ideological battles over its history.
 This myth was a weapon against the Weimar Republic and exercised a destructive influence on the political culture of the first German democracy.
 Frankel in Bismarck's Shadow (2005) shows the Bismarck cult fostered and legitimised a new style of right-wing politics.
 It made possible the post-Bismarckian crisis of leadership, both real and perceived, that had Germans seeking the strongest possible leader and asking, "What Would Bismarck Do?"
 For example, Hamburg's memorial unveiled in 1906, is considered one of the greatest expressions of Imperial Germany's Bismarck cult and an important development in the history of German memorial art.
 It was a product of the desire of Hamburg's patrician classes to defend their political privileges in the face of dramatic social change and attendant demands for political reform.
 To those who presided over its construction, the monument was also a means of asserting Hamburg's cultural aspirations and of shrugging off a reputation as a city hostile to the arts.
 The memorial was greeted with widespread disapproval among the working classes and did not prevent their increasing support for the Social Democrats.